President and Chief Executive Officer

 Elaine Wolff joined Graham Holdings Company in April 2015.
 Previously, she was a partner at Jenner & Block, LLP where she specialized in corporate finance, securities law and corporate governance.
 Earlier in her career, Wolff served as a Legal Branch Chief at the US Securities and Exchange Commission, Division of Corporation Finance.
 Before joining the staff of the SEC, she represented companies in a variety of corporate transactions, including the preparation of registration and proxy

 Emily Derr Firippis is the assistant treasurer of Graham Holdings Company.
 She is responsible for oversight and administration of all cash management activities and banking relationships.
 Firippis joined the Company in November 2014 as corporate cash manager and was elected to her current position in 2016.
-Prior joining the Company, she held several positions in treasury and finance at Lockheed Martin Corporation where she began her career.
-Firippis is a member of the Association for Financial
+Prior to joining the Company, she held several positions in treasury and finance at Lockheed Martin Corporation where she began her career.
+Firippis also serves as the assistant treasurer of